Jajah Koswara: Academic career

 Upon receiving her bachelor's degree, Jajah went to the United States in 1965 and became an assistant researcher for agronomy at the Iowa State University for two years.
 She then returned to Indonesia and began teaching agronomy at her almamater in 1967.

 During her doctoral studies, Jajah began her research to develop a hybrid corn variety.
 She also introduced the sweet corn variety in Indonesia in the late 1970s and began developing the baby corn to suit Indonesia's agriculture climate.
 According to corn researcher M. Syukur, she would bring chops of boiled sweet corn to her class for all of her students to taste.

 Her hybrid corn variety, which was named as IPB-4, was successfully cultivated in 1985.
 The IPB-4 corn variety was then cultivated in various region, including the Pandeglang Regency in West Java.
 Her contribution for agriculture in Pandeglang led her to receive a prize of 3 million rupiahs ($) from the Golkar party in West Java.
 Two years later, in September 1987 she received an award from the Department of Education and Culture for her IPB-4 corn variety.
-In 1993, she received the Indonesian Engineers Association Award from the Chairman of the Board of Trustees of the Indonesian Engineers Association, B. J. Habibie (later President of Indonesia) for her invention.
-The University of Wisconsin–Madison later gave her a honorary doctorate for her invention in 1991.
+In 1993, she received the Indonesian Engineers Association Award from the chairman of the Board of Trustees of the Indonesian Engineers Association, B. J. Habibie (later President of Indonesia) for her invention.
+The University of Wisconsin–Madison later gave her an honorary doctorate for her invention in 1991.

 During her tenure in IPB, Jajah served as second deputy dean of IPB's postgraduate faculty from 1983 until 1989.
 She, along with IPB rector Andi Hakim Nasution and fellow hybrid corn researcher Freddy Rumawas, was responsible for the development of the credit earning activities between the postgraduate agriculture students of IPB and the Andalas University.